 - The Alcatraz: Literal example.
 Stroud is eventually transferred there, a much more restrictive prison.

 - Even Bad Men Love Their Mamas: Stroud's Berserk Button.
 He kills a guard when he learns his mother was denied the right to visit him.

 - Foregone Conclusion: All of his intellectual pursuits, business ventures and publicity at Leavenworth won't lead to release and whenever release is brought up we know it won't happen because we know, of course, that instead of being released he ends up in Alcatraz.

 - HeelFace Turn: Over the course of the movie Stroud grows from a violent, anti-social thug into a soft-spoken and intellectual pacifist.

-- Historical Villain Downgrade: Contemporary inmates of Stroud remarked he was not a sweetheart but a Jerkass and vicious, unrepentant killer who resented Lancaster's portrayal of him.
+- Historical Villain Downgrade: Fellow inmates who knew Stroud remarked he was not a sweetheart but a Jerkass and vicious, unrepentant killer who resented Lancaster's portrayal of him.
 (He also may have been a pedophile, based on some porn he wrote that involved children.)